Capgemini/xrm-datamigration-xrmtoolbox/README.md

 4. To save the file, click on 'Save Schema'
 ![Save Schema File](images/SaveSchemaConfigs.png "Save Schema File")

-Once the schema file is generated, the schema XML file will be generated at the specified location.
+Your schema file will be saved at the specified location.
 This file will contain all selected entities and their respective selected attributes and relationships.

 Below shows an example schema file: